google/zetasql/docs/functions-and-operators.md

 Returns `TRUE` if `value` is a full match for the regular expression, `regexp`.

 If the `regexp` argument is invalid, the function returns an error.

+This function is deprecated.
+When possible, use [`REGEXP_CONTAINS`][regexp-contains] to find a partial match for a regular expression.

 Note: ZetaSQL provides regular expression support using the [re2][string-link-to-re2] library; see that documentation for its